VocabHunter/vocabhunter.github.io/help.md

 # Export the New Vocab

 In addition to viewing your new vocab in the main window, you can also write the words out to a file.
 To do this, press the "Export Selection" button.
 You will be prompted with a standard file dialogue in which you can give the file a name and choose where to save it.
 The file is a simple text file that you can open in any standard text editing, word processing or spreadsheet software.

+# What to Do if You Find a Bug

+If you find a bug, please report it.
+You can find details on how to do this on the [How to Report a Bug](/issues) page.

+If you can fix the problem yourself, please send a [GitHub Pull Request](https://help.github.com/articles/using-pull-requests/).